 As fall foliage travel season winds down and we look to the next year, how many of you are truly organized and ready to start a new year with a running start?
 Do you have next year’s trips in place?
 Do you have something for each of the various segments of your market?
-When was the last time you checked out your insurance, marketing plans, schedules for your trip leaders and other in‐office facets?
+When was the last time you checked out your travel insurance relationships, marketing plans, schedules for your trip leaders and other in‐office facets?

 It’s not too late.
 You still have time left to get ready for next year.
 But do it now rather than wait ‘til after the first of the year is suddenly upon you.
 Let’s look briefly at a few of the areas you need to review if you’re to be a truly professional group trip planner.

 Now’s the time to review your last year’s trips and see which were successes and which were duds.
 By success, I mean successful in two ways: successful in bringing home lots of happy travelers and successful in the financial sense – did you make a profit.
 Perhaps it’s time to weed out a program that didn’t live up to expectations or re‐think how it can be changed to be successful next time.
 With new markets and new travelers with new expectations, perhaps the “same old trips” don’t warrant another time around.
 Or perhaps they should only be offered on a two or three year rotation.

 Now’s the time also to look at your office staff and other in‐house helpers (both paid employees and volunteers) to evaluate their contribution to your program.
 Maybe they deserve a year’s end thank you—either monetary or in the form of a trip.
 If you rely heavily on volunteers, perhaps you need to review your understanding with them regarding their hours and what you expect of them.

 Do you have your trip leader assignments set?
 Have you interviewed new applicants to keep your leaders pertinent to your changing membership?
 Do you have a “Letter of Understanding” with them so that their duties and responsibilities are clear?
 Are they prepared to handle emergencies?